DerekYang2/FluentDL/README.md

 </p>

 ## About
 A Fluent UI desktop application that helps you download lossless songs as FLACs, convert between audio formats, match songs between different online sources, edit song metadata, and more.
-Under the hood, the app uses FFmpeg and APIs for Deezer, Qobuz, Spotify, and YouTube.
+FluentDL supports Deezer, Qobuz, Spotify, and YouTube.

-FluentDL is organized into three sections: Search, Local Explorer, and Queue.

 <table>
   <tr>